timo/zasim/docs/tutorial/custom_stepfunc.rst

 order, so if they just appended their code, it would come out interleaved, so instead, there are the sections `init`, `pre_compute`, `compute`, `post_compute`, `after_step` and `finalize`.
-Each StepFuncVisitor will call add_py_hook with a section name and a string containing the python code to add and the StepFunc will correct the indentation of the code and add it to the given category.
+Each StepFuncVisitor will call add_py_code with a section name and a string containing the python code to add and the StepFunc will correct the indentation of the code and add it to the given category.